-Wildfire forces evacuations in Glacier, Yosemite to reopen
+Glacier latest US park to be scorched by Western wildfires

 - Woman tells police she's a 'clean, thoroughbred, white girl'

+Montana had a slow start to this year’s fire season following a record-setting 2017 in which more than 2,400 square miles (6,215 square kilometers) burned.
+This year’s fires so far have charred a combined 30 square miles (78 square kilometers) of the state.

+In Colorado, a wildfire in the southwestern portion of the state ignited by lightning July 29 had burned across 34 square miles (88 square kilometers) by Monday.

 Wildfires flare up regularly at many of the large national parks that dot the U.S. West, often burning in densely-forested, backcountry areas where their effects are limited.
-But this year’s blazes threaten to have a magnified impact coming at the height of the summer tourist season.
+This year’s blazes threaten to have a magnified impact coming at the height of the summer tourist season.

+More than 400,000 visitors last month passed through the west entrance of Glacier, near McDonald Lake.
+That was almost half the park’s total.
+August is typically just as busy, and a protracted shutdown of part of the park could hurt the tourist-driven local economy.

+“We’re hoping this is short-lived,” said Danny McIntosh, marketing manager for Glacier Park Collection by Pursuit, which operates Motel Lake McDonald.
+McIntosh said all of the guests in the motel’s 28 rooms were relocated to other accommodations run by the company.

-Yosemite was scheduled to reopen Tuesday after being largely closed since July 25 due to smoke from fires in remote areas that choked the scenic Yosemite Valley.
+Yosemite was scheduled to reopen Tuesday after being largely closed since July 25 because of smoke from fires in remote areas that choked the scenic Yosemite Valley.

 The closure caused upheaval for thousands of tourists whose summer trips were cancelled.
 Visitors were warned to expect limited hours and services as the park returns to normal.

-The fire burning in Glacier was one of several started by lightning on Saturday evening.
-Windy, dry conditions on Sunday caused the blaze to spread rapidly.
+The fire burning in Glacier was one of several started in the park by lightning on Saturday evening.
+Windy, dry conditions on Sunday caused the blaze to spread rapidly, in full view of tourists and people who live and work around Lake McDonald, a 9-mile (14-kilometer) body of water ringed by steep-sided mountains.

+The lake was partially closed to boaters while the planes were scooping up water to drop on the fire, Siebenaler said.

+Crews were expected to stay on scene through the night to protect houses and other structures from the flames.

 It’s the second year in a row that wildfires prompted evacuations around Lake McDonald.
 A blaze in the area last year destroyed the Sperry Chalet, an iconic backcountry lodge built in 1914.
+Work recently started on rebuilding the chalet.
+It was not immediately known if construction had to be halted due to the fires.

 Taylor Creasey of Whitefish said she and a friend drove up to the lodge Sunday afternoon after they heard about the fire, the Missoulian newspaper reported.
 She posted a video on Facebook of huge plumes of smoke hanging over burning ridges around the lake.